 The Quash Pass and other historically known zones and showings on the Tatogga property warrant further work but shall for the time being assume a lower priority while exploration focus remains on Saddle.

 GT Gold’s New Nanik property, located in west-central B.C. approximately 100 kilometres southeast of Terrace, encompasses 1,434.26 hectares.
 The property has no road access.
 It does however, have strong copper and molybdenum in soils over an area of approximately 500 X 2000 metres, associated with a large northeast tending faulted contact zone.
 This zone was the target of trenching and some 33 historical holes in the 1967-1991 timeframe, along with ground IP and magnetics.
 Drilling results were encouraging, with many holes returning intercepts of >0.2% Cu plus Au, Ag and Mo credits for lengths up to 200 metres, some bottoming in mineralization.

 The New Nanik property is believed to offer excellent exploration potential.
-However, at this point in time no specific plans for further exploration have been formulated.
+However, at this point in time GT Gold has no plans to carry out additional work upon it.